113ll3/Ibmclouddocscli/idt/commands.md

 ### stop command parameters
 {: #stop-parameters}

 The following parameters are used for the `stop` command.
-There are [additional parameters](#command-parameters) that are shared with other commands.
+There are [parameters](#command-parameters) that are shared with other commands.

 #### `container-name-run`
 {: #container-name-run}